catchshashank/gsoc-pymc/GSOC-PROPOSAL.md

 ## 1. About Me

-I am a PhD candidate at HEC Paris interested in the dynamics of conversations and decision making using deep learning and sequential decision models.
+I am a PhD candidate at HEC Paris interested in conversational dynamics, ambiguity, and decision making using deep learning models.
-My research involves modelling interactions as partially observable stochastic processes — specifically, I use Recurrent State Space Models (RSSMs) to infer hidden signals from turn-by-turn speech transcripts.
+I am currently researching buyer-dealer sales negotiations, specifically belief-formation and updating and their effect on negotiation outcome.
+In negotiations, priors over hidden states are difficult to elicit since belief is ambiguous and hard to check.
+I have felt the absence of easy-to-use predictive checking tools directly.

 For example.
-I am currently looking at buyer-dealer sales negotiations, and evaluating belief-updating based on linguistic signals and its effect on price-offer trajectory.
-In this case, priors over hidden states are difficult to elicit since belief is ambiguous and hard to check.
-I have felt the absence of principled, easy-to-use predictive checking tools directly.
-When I fit a Gaussian prior over a dealer's "concession room" and want to ask whether that prior is compatible with what dealers actually say, there is no clean way to do this in PyMC without writing substantial boilerplate code by hand.
-This naturally draws me to this project since it forms an integral part of my PhD.
+When I fit a Gaussian prior over a dealer's "concession span" and want to ask whether that prior is compatible with what dealers actually say, there is no clean way to do this in PyMC without writing substantial boilerplate code by hand.
+This naturally draws me to this project since it forms an integral part of my research.

-I also completed the PyMC Applied Bayesian Modeling course last month.
+Additionally, I also completed the PyMC Applied Bayesian Modeling course last month.
-I got a hands-on practice implementing hierarchical models, GLMs, prior and posterior predictive checks, and causal inference models in PyMC.
-The course made clear that predictive checks are taught as essential but treated as optional in practice — because the tooling makes them too cumbersome to run routinely.
-This proposal addresses that gap directly.
+I got a hands-on-practice implementing hierarchical models, GLMs, prior and posterior predictive checks, and causal inference models in PyMC.
+Therefore, I am familiar to the PyMC coding environment.

 ---